ME-ICA/tedana/docs/outputs.rst

 ================
 TEDPCA and TEDICA use component tables to track relevant metrics, component classifications, and rationales behind classifications.
-The component tables are stored as json files for BIDS-compatibility.
+The component tables are stored as tsv files for BIDS-compatibility.
-This format is not very conducive to manual review, which is why we have :py:func:`tedana.io.load_comptable` to load the json file into a pandas DataFrame.

 In order to make sense of the rationale codes in the component tables, consult the tables below.